-However, the embarrassing side effects may only be a small concern when compared to additional problems reported in some subjects including irregular menstruation, difficulty in breathing, hives and jaundice; hence, liver problems.
+However, the embarrassing side effects may only be a small concern when compared to additional problems reported in some subjects including irregular menstruation, difficulty in breathing, hives, and jaundice; hence, liver problems.

-Of course, any supplements which promote indigestion, a loss of fluids, stomach pain and discomfort while an inconvenience to the general population can be a catastrophe for a competitive athlete.
+Of course, any supplements which promote indigestion, a loss of fluids, stomach pain, and discomfort while an inconvenience to the general population can be a catastrophe for a competitive athlete.
 Athletes of any stripe have their fluids depleted enough; the use of supplements that cause the body to “leak” fluids is counterproductive.

-From Ayurvedic medicine, medical researchers are rediscovering forskolin benefits, an ancient supplement that has been shown in a 2005 study[i] to reduce weight, increase muscle mass as well as testosterone in obese men.
+From Ayurvedic medicine, medical researchers are rediscovering forskolin benefits, an ancient supplement that has been shown in a 2005 study[i] to reduce weight, and increase muscle mass as well as testosterone in obese men.
 The forskolin dietary supplement has garnered great interest in the fact that athletes needing to lose weight for competition naturally want to retain and even increase as much muscle mass as possible.
 In a follow-up experiment, women also seemed to benefit from the weight loss aspects of the forskolin dietary supplement.[ii]

 Forskolin and Asthma

-Another aspect to the Forskolin supplement that has garnered tremendous interest is that it is apparently effective in preventing asthmatic attacks.
+Another aspect of the Forskolin supplement that has garnered tremendous interest is that it is apparently effective in preventing asthmatic attacks.
 In a 2006 study in the Journal of International Medical Research entitled: “Forskolin versus sodium cromoglycate for prevention of asthma attacks: a single-blinded clinical trial,” the scientists concluded:

 “We conclude that forskolin is more effective than sodium cromoglycate in preventing asthma attacks in patients with mild persistent or moderate persistent asthma.”